openwebdocs/owd-website/pages/content/reports/2024/index.md

 As in previous years, there's a very long tail of contributors and a thriving community actively involved with our work.
 For mdn/content, we group all contributors into three categories: one-timers, casual contributors (2-9 PRs) and core contributors (10+ PRs).
 The 2024 breakdown looks like this:

-- 708 contributors had 1 PR merged.
+- 708 one-time contributors with 1 PR merged.
-- 166 contributors had 2-9 PRs merged.
+- 166 casual contributors with 2-9 PRs merged.
-- 44 contributors had 10 or more PRs merged.
+- 44 core contributors with 10 or more PRs merged.

 Supporting this long tail of volunteers is a large part of OWD's work.
 PR reviews for the mdn/content repository are performed by members of the maintainer group, which consists of OWD, Mozilla, Google, Microsoft, and W3C staff, and a select group of volunteer maintainers.